barneycarroll/ember-handebarf/README.md

 # ember-jshbs

-jshbs stands for Javascript in Handlebars: a collection of helpers to bring Javascript global objects and operators into Handlebars.
+Javascript in Handlebars: a collection of helpers to bring Javascript global objects and operators into Handlebars.

 ***